LeMoyne’s Chain of Parks Art Festival is honored to be a part of Tallahassee’s cultural identity for 26 years!

 Chalk Art Oasis

-Immerse yourself in this vibrant section of the Festival all weekend long; there, you can observe four professional street artists create stunning “3D” anamorphic art on the pavement, underwritten by Visit Tallahassee and generously hosted by Ron Sachs and Gay Webster Sachs.
-These temporary masterpieces offer exciting, interactive photo opportunities that are perfect for fun social media posts.
-The artists are encouraged to create exciting North-Florida-themed designs to celebrate our community.
-Attendees love to visit the chalk artists throughout the weekend to observe their progress and take photos.
+Immerse yourself in this vibrant section of the Festival all weekend long; there, you can observe four professional street artists create stunning “3D” anamorphic North-Florida-themed designs on the pavement, underwritten by Visit Tallahassee and generously hosted by Ron Sachs and Gay Webster Sachs.

 The Children’s Park